Farewe/invacost/Readme.md

 To do this, we use the function `expandYearlyCosts`, to which we provide the starting and ending year columns.
-It will store the years over which economic costs have occurred in a column named `Impact_year`.
+It will store the years over which monetary costs have occurred in a column named `Impact_year`.
 In this example, expanded database is here stored in an object called `db.over.time`.